 - How to build quality, capacity,

-velocity, usability, sustainability
+velocity, usability and sustainability

-and ethics in the innovation equation
+in the innovation exercise

 - Team-synergy exercise stretching the participants comfort zone

-2. Configuring Your Principled Innovators Canvas and Checklists
+2. Configuring Your Innovators Canvas and Checklists

 - Configuring, pruning and updating the canvas